A Tutorial on Thompson Sampling: Thompson Sampling for the Bernoulli Bandit

 From the plots, we see that the greedy algorithm does not always converge on action 1, which is the optimal action.
 This is because the algorithm can get stuck, repeatedly applying a poor action.
 For example, suppose the algorithm applies action 3 over the first couple time periods and receives a reward of $1$ on both occasions.
 The algorithm would then continue to select action 3, since the expected mean reward of either alternative remains at $0.5$.
 With repeated selection of action 3, the expected mean reward converges to the true value of $0.7$, which reinforces the agent's commitment to action 3.
-Thompson sampling, on the other hand, learns to select action 1 within the thousand periods.
-This is evident from the fact that, in an overwhelmingly large fraction of simulations, Thompson sampling selects action 1 in the final period.
+TS, on the other hand, learns to select action 1 within the thousand periods.
+This is evident from the fact that, in an overwhelmingly large fraction of simulations, TS selects action 1 in the final period.

 The performance of online decision algorithms is often studied and compared through plots of regret.
 The {\it per-period regret} of an algorithm over a time period $t$ is the difference between the mean reward of an optimal action and the action selected by the algorithm.
 For the Bernoulli bandit problem, we can write this as $\regret_t(\theta) = \max_k \theta_k - \theta_{x_t}$.
-Figure \ref{fig:bernoulli-regret-conditional} plots per-period regret realized by the greedy algorithm and Thompson sampling, again averaged over ten thousand simulations.
-The average per-period regret of Thompson sampling vanishes as time progresses.
+Figure \ref{fig:bernoulli-regret-conditional} plots per-period regret realized by the greedy algorithm and TS, again averaged over ten thousand simulations.
+The average per-period regret of TS vanishes as time progresses.
 That is not the case for the greedy algorithm.